pinargoktepe/PatRec/Exercise_2d_v2/ReadMe.md

  - Number of epochs: 25
  - Learning rate: 0.001

+Experiments were run using DeepDIVA.
+Model from exercise 2b is included using the file Simple_MLP.py
 # Permuted MNIST on MLP

 First, let's compare results between MLP network trained on MNIST and one trained on Permutated MNIST: